mindspore-ai/docs/docs/faq/source_en/faq.md

 Q: What should I do if there is a prompt `tclsh not found` when I compile MindSpore from source code?

 A: Please install the software manually if there is any suggestion of certain `software not found`.

+### Uninstall

+Q: How to uninstall MindSpore?

+A: Using `pip uninstall mindspore` to uninstall MindSpore.

 ### Environment Variables